About the Ecovillagers Mid-Atlantic Launch

 Dahkil is quite simply a professional storyteller.
 He creates as a writer and director (his last short airing on HBO), a film editor (cutting commercials for Verizon, BMW, Pepsi and ESPN), and as a voice over artist (ESPN’s 30 for 30 commercials).
 Dahkil has served on the Board of Trustees at the Corlears School in NYC as chair of both their Advancement and Diversity Committees, focusing on fundraising through sharing the school’s story and helping to craft its social justice and equity initiatives.

-Taylor is the Operations Manager for an IT Consulting Firm based Harrisburg, PA.
+Taylor is the Operations Manager for an IT Consulting Firm.
 She has participated in a diversity of volunteer grassroots organizing efforts in Pennsylvania, with a focus on collaboration with local businesses to drive positive change within communities.
 Taylor’s passion is in creating processes and structures that encourage sustainability, cooperation, and inclusivity within organizations and communities.

 Joel Rothschild - Lancaster, PA